XavierBerger/RPi-Monitor/docs/source/21_daemon.rst

 daemon.delay=10
   Define the delay in seconds between 2 KPIs extraction (Default: 10)

-.. important:: If you want to change the default delay, the rrd file will
+.. important:: If you want to change the default delay, the rrd files in ``/var/lib/rpimonitor/stat``
-               have to be deleted ``rpimonitord`` will recreate them at next startup
+               have to be deleted. ``rpimonitord`` will recreate these files at next startup.

 daemon.timeout=5
   Define the maximum duration in seconds of KPI extraction.
 If this timeout is triggered, KPI